sveltejs/svelte/site/content/tutorial/12-actions/02-adding-parameters-to-actions/text.md

 title: Adding parameters
 ---

-TODO example with Prism highlighting
+TODO come up with a better example